dungba88/jenova/README.md

 Now the bot can be accessed from http://localhost:8080.
 If you install it to your Lego EV3, then change the url to your Lego EV3 IP address.

+4. Optionally configure the engine and voice

+Take a look at the file `bot/configs/engine.json`.
+Currently the following TTS engine are supported:
+- `pyttsx`: cross-platform
+- `osx`: only for MacOS via `say` command
+- `gTTS`: wrapper for Google Translate TTS. very limited support
+- `ev3dev`: wrapper for `espeak` in Linux. does not support voice change, but you can modify it to change the voice
+- `mary-tts`: client for MaryTTS. can support a wide range of voices. it supports caching of audio files for faster performance

 *to be continued*